iamvishnusankar/next-sitemap/README.md

 ## Generating dynamic/server-side sitemaps

 `next-sitemap` now provides two APIs to generate server side sitemaps.
-This will help to dynamically generate `index-sitemap`(s) and sitemaps by sourcing data from CMS or custom source.
+This will help to dynamically generate `index-sitemap`(s) and `sitemap`(s) by sourcing data from CMS or custom source.

 - `getServerSideSitemapIndex`: Generates index sitemaps based on urls provided and returns `application/xml` response.